 California also follows the pure comparative negligence law, which allocates fault between the parties, reducing recovery accordingly.
 This means if the damages in an auto accident amounted to $60,000, and you were judged to be 20 percent at fault, you can still recover damages for 80 percent of that $60,000, or $48,000.
 In other words, you will seek compensation in direct proportion to your degree of responsibility for the crash.

 As an example, suppose you quickly change lanes and are hit by a driver who is exceeding the speed limit.
-The court may find the speeding driver 60 percent responsible, since if he or she had been driving the speed limit, your sudden lane change might not have resulted in an accident.
+The court may find the speeding driver 60 percent responsible since if he or she had been driving the speed limit, your sudden lane change might not have resulted in an accident.
 The remaining 40 percent responsibility may be allocated to you, for failing to properly look and signal prior to changing lanes.

 There are many factors involved in determining who was at fault for your auto accident, such as:

 The police report is a vital piece of the puzzle in the determination of who was at fault in an auto accident.
 Police officers are trained to determine fault in the face of conflicting stories, and are also trained to accurately “read” the evidence at the scene of the accident.
 Insurance companies will typically put significant stock in the police report.

 It is extremely important that you never admit fault at the scene of an accident.
 Cooperate with the police, exchange information with the other driver, but do no more than state the facts.
 You may not actually be aware of the true cause of your accident, so even if you believe you are the at-fault driver, allow the police and your insurance company to come to that conclusion on their own.

-The facts and circumstances surrounding your accident will determine how you will proceed; however some of the more common factors and causes involved in automobile accidents include:
+The facts and circumstances surrounding your accident will determine how you will proceed; however, some of the more common factors and causes involved in automobile accidents include:

 California Code 23123(a) governs driving while talking on a cell phone, while California Code 23123.5 governs texting while driving.
 Many experts feel distracted driving has become the top cause of car collisions in our increasingly busy lives.
 As a nation off multi-taskers, we have allowed that habit to extend into our time behind the wheel as well.

 At any given moment, it is likely a majority of the drivers on the roadways have at least a part of their attention somewhere other than on the road.
 We are thinking about work, about which child needs to be picked up or dropped off, about our plans for the upcoming weekend, and about what we will cook for dinner.
-When you add these mental distractions to actual physical distractions, you can see how this creates increased risk of an accident.
-Drivers routinely:
+When you add these mental distractions to actual physical distractions, you can see how this creates an increased risk of an accident.